These Arun district planning applications were submitted last week

 Ferring

+FG/178/21/HH: 12 Colindale Road North.
+Erection of two storey side extension, front porch extension and conversion of loft to habitable use including 1no. rear dormer.

+FG/196/21/HH: 9 Telgarth Road.
+Erection of single storey side infill and rear extension, hip to gable roof extension to include 2 x side dormers, installation of front porch canopy and alterations to fenestration/openings.

-K/51/21/PL: 47 Golden Avenue, East Preston.
-Erection of 1 No detached dwelling and integral garage.
-This site is in CIL Zone 4 and is CIL Liable as new dwelling.
+FG/203/21/PL: 4 Sea Lane.
+Erection of 1 No. 2 bed single storey dwelling to rear of existing dwelling (Resubmission of previously approved FG/168/18/PL).
+This application is in CIL Zone 4 and is CIL liable as new dwelling.

+FG/207/21/T: 258 Goring Way.
+1 No. Holm Oak tree (T1) - Reduce height by approx.1m to leave min top height 14m; reduce radial spread on West aspect by approx. 1m to leave minimum of 5m when measured from the centre of main stem; reduce radial spread on East aspect by approx. 2m to leave a minimum of 8m. when measured from measured of main stem.

 Littlehampton